 Through the development of her dance curriculum, Maya realized her passion for creating student-centered learning experiences and thus began her journey towards further education in curriculum.
 In 2020, Maya graduated from the Ontario Institute for Studies in Education (OISE) at the University of Toronto with a Masters of Education in Curriculum and Pedagogy.

-In 2021, Maya will begin her Doctor of Education in Curriculum and Learning at the University of Calgary.
+In 2021, Maya stared her Doctor of Education in Curriculum and Learning at the University of Calgary.
 She will be continuing to research play-based, and arts integrated learning, with a focus on experiential learning in the classroom.

 While working towards her Doctorate, Maya will continue providing educational consulting services, instructing, and developing learning resources to help educators world wide.